datkk06/OpenStack-Tutorial/Content/open-vswitch.md

 ![](../img/ovs-layout-04.png)

 Unlike the tenant networks scenario, the integration bridge of Compute nodes is linked to the external bridge via ``int-br-ex`` interface.
 The external bridge ``br-ex`` is linked to the external physical network via the ``ens36`` NIC card.
 The integration bridge is still linked to the tunnel bridge ``br-tun``.
 This is still required when the VM starts in order to get the IP address from the DHCP Agent.
+Create the network infrastructure as per Provider network scenario and start a VM.

+Check the OVS layout
 ```
 [root@compute ~]# ovs-vsctl list-ports br-int
 int-br-ex